As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Based on an interview by the research and advisory company Verdantix, EHS professionals think these three technologies show the most potential:

-Automation through robotics proved the most common technology, followed by various sensors and software.
+Automation through robotics proved to be the most common technology, followed by various sensors and software.
 The growing interest in virtual and augmented reality is also understandable, as these technologies have gained more media popularity.
 Training for hazardous situations through virtual or augmented reality was also mentioned in various studies across industries as a great way to prepare workers for possible dangers safely.
+Technological tools, particularly space management apps and platforms, significantly enhance flexibility and operational efficiency by automating routine tasks, allowing employees to focus on more strategic work.

 Artificial intelligence (AI) refers to computer-equipped machines operating large data sets through algorithms, enabling them to perform tasks or solve problems on their own.
 Intelligent industry machines can thus learn from the data given to them and be able to provide predictions for possible future scenarios.